 To avoid being fined, please ensure that your trash placement

-and collection meets the requirements as stated above.
+and collection meets the requirements as stated in Resolution HR-01-20.

 Trash Citation Process